CHARGES TO THE CHANCELLOR 2021-2022

 - Expand development of our Regional ISD Compact Summit;

-- Expand our Principle-Centered Leadership efforts to all students providing them the opportunity to achieve badges and certification and thereby increase their academic success and job market competitiveness into high demand, high wage jobs; and
+- Expand our Principle-Centered Leadership efforts to all students providing them the opportunity to achieve micro-credentials (i.e. badges) and certification and thereby increase their academic success and job market competitiveness into high demand, high wage jobs; and

 - Maintain status as a Leader College within the national Achieving the Dream program and expand 4DX and all related initiatives designed to increase student success and achieve our annual degree/certificate WIG (Wildly Important Goal) annually.

-Continue implementation of Project Management as a key performance and process improvement for strategic initiatives and the organization.
+Continue implementation of Project Management as a key performance and process improvement for capital projects, strategic initiatives and the organization.

-Continue to collaborate with the Mayor, County Judge, and the Economic Development Foundation/SA Works Board to co-lead with the San Antonio Chamber of Commerce, and area chambers, the region’s Workforce Development effort including establishing employer driven pathways that align with the AlamoINSTITUTES and provide 9th grade through baccalaureate guided pathways in conjunction with our ISD and University partners that meet the needs of local employers:
+Continue to collaborate with the Mayor, County Judge, and greater: SATX (formerly known as the SA Economic Development Foundation)/SA Works to co-lead with the San Antonio Chamber of Commerce, and area chambers, the region’s Workforce Development effort including establishing employer-driven pathways that align with the AlamoINSTITUTES and provide 9th grade through baccalaureate guided pathways in conjunction with our ISD and University partners that meet the needs of local employers:

-- Expand development of our Access and Completion Regional Advising collaborative;
+- Expand our Access and Completion Regional Advising collaborative;

-- Expand our Student Advocacy Center Network initiative to provide students with critical wrap-around support services.
+- Continue to expand our Student Advocacy Center Network initiative to provide students with critical wrap-around support services.

 Strengthen the Alamo Colleges District brand, while promoting awareness of new and emerging Alamo Colleges District initiatives, including but not limited to AlamoPROMISE, using targeted marketing, and communications strategies.
+Launch Community Connections and other community outreach programs focused on extending the reach of the Alamo Colleges District into the community and neighborhoods.
 Present regular reports to the board on earned, owned and paid media.

 Increase synergy and collaboration in communications and marketing across the Alamo Colleges District by formalizing communications and marketing committees, councils and gatherings of subject matter experts across the Alamo Colleges District family.